tjfulle/matmodlab/_sources/execution/mps.txt

 Thermal Expansion
 .................

-An :ref:`expan_model` object, enabling the computation of thermal strains associated with thermal expansion.
+A :ref:`expan_model` object, enabling the computation of thermal strains associated with thermal expansion.

 .. _visco_model: